The Basics: What does a student participating in VITA do?

 Students in VITA learn to prepare income tax returns... but it's so much more!
 We start in the spring semester with four weeks of training on Tuesday nights, from 6:00-9:00.
 Participants earn IRS certifications in Basic Individual and Nonresident Alien tax returns (looks great on a resume!).
 After training we start "Preparation Weeks," during which we prepare the tax returns of actual clients, using online software provided by the IRS.
 Each preparation week has three tax workshop days: Mondays, Tuesdays and Thursdays from 6:00-9:00 p.m. (the hours listed in StudentAdmin are the hours we have the room; students are only required to attend one three-hour session per week).

 Clients sign up for appointments through our online system.
 In the first week or two, students are encouraged to work in teams, so don't worry, you won't be preparing your first few tax returns alone.
-Also, you will have LOTS of support: 1) an assigned Reviewer who is available to answer questions and will ultimately review the entire return, 2) two supervising Site Coordinators who oversee the entire preparation session, and 3) your instructor, Leanne Adams, who is a licensed CPA and nine-year veteran of the VITA program.
+Also, you will have LOTS of support: 1) several experienced students (returning for the 2nd, 3rd, or 4th time), usually holding Advanced IRS Certification, who are available to answer questions, and 2) your instructor, Leanne Adams, who is a licensed CPA and ten-year veteran of the VITA program.
+All returns go through a Quality Review process to ensure any issues or errors are ironed out before submitting each return.

 UConn's VITA program is a dynamic, enriching, infinitely worthwhile experience!
 Read what past participants have to say!